Welcome to the Mindfulness Community of Practice

-The group will restart in week one of semester 2017 and run weekly during teaching periods.
+The group runs weekly during teaching periods.

 Please see the Guidelines (below) for additional information regarding the structure and content of the meetings.

-- Any ANU staff member or Postgraduate student is welcome to come along and try out the community of practice meetings although we recommend that those without any experience in mindfulness practices first attend a mindfulness workshop or retreat.
+- Any ANU staff member or student is welcome to come along and try out the community of practice meetings although we recommend that those without any experience in mindfulness practices first attend a mindfulness workshop or retreat.
 Many forms of training might be considered mindfulness based (e.g. yoga) if they have a focus on cultivating present-moment, open awareness.